nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 > Optional - change *root* to *admin*: `RENAME USER 'root'@'localhost' TO 'admin'@'localhost';` (I'll stick with *root* foor now)

-Give root privileges with the ability to grant them to others and assign a password:
+Give the root privileges with the ability to grant them to others and assign a password:

 ```sql
 GRANT ALL ON *.* to 'root'@'localhost' IDENTIFIED BY '<password>' WITH GRANT OPTION;